Dublin Port Tunnel: Cost overruns

-While it is often claimed that the project went over-budget, this is not actually the case.
-The tender price at €457 million was for construction only while the total project cost was approximately €752 million.
+While it is often claimed that the project went over budget, this is not actually the case.
+The tender price of €457 million was for construction only while the total project cost was approximately €752 million.

 In September 2005, it was reported that NMI was launching a claim for an additional €300 million.
 The council has stated that this claim will not be met and that the total project cost remains at €752 million.

 Relocation of Dublin Port

-In October 2006, as the tunnel neared completion, the Progressive Democrats held a conference on their proposal to relocate Dublin Port to Bremore on the outskirts of Balbriggan, and to redevelop the port area for mixed high density uses.
+In October 2006, as the tunnel neared completion, the Progressive Democrats held a conference on their proposal to relocate Dublin Port to Bremore on the outskirts of Balbriggan, and to redevelop the port area for mixed high-density uses.
 The then Taoiseach, Bertie Ahern, indicated his support for this proposal.
-However this plan was abandoned following the wipeout of the PD's in the 2007 general election and the ongoing economic downturn.
+However, this plan was abandoned following the wipeout of the PD's in the 2007 general election and the ongoing economic downturn.